dunossauro/MapReduceLib/docs.md

 # Simple Doc

-All class make interaction with the Bash using `os.system`
+all classes interacts with Bash using `os.system`

 Ex: